lgibelli/singularity-docs/running_services.rst

 and URL syntax each time you want to request a PDF, so let’s automate that.
 To do that, we’re going to be using Standard Container Integration Format (SCIF) apps, which are integrated directly into singularity.
-If you haven’t already, check out the `Singularity app documentation <https://singularity-userdoc.readthedocs.io/en/latest/reproducible_scif_apps.html>`_ to come up to speed.
+If you haven’t already, check out the :ref:`Singularity app documentation <reproducible-scif-apps>` to come up to speed.

 First off, we’re going to move the installation of the url-to-pdf-api